Business Law Practices

 The components of the corporate structure highlighted above provide only a general sketch of what it takes to maintain and operate a corporate entity.
-This process should not be taken lightly and should be entered into with competent legal and tax advice.
+This process should not be taken lightly and should be entered into with competent tax advice.
 Our experienced attorneys and tax consultants can provide the advice needed as to the best use of a corporate entity.

 LIMITED LIABILITY COMPANY

 A limited liability company, or LLC, is somewhat of a hybrid business entity that provides limited liability protection for its owners, called members, yet offers partnership-like tax treatment.